 Sexual and Reproductive Health Services (Preventing Sexual Transmission of HIV)

-In countries with concentrated HIV epidemics, associated with injecting drug use, sexual transmission of HIV from PWID to their sexual partners is one of the most significant channels of HIV acquisition by people without history of injecting drug use.
+In countries with concentrated HIV epidemics associated with injecting drug use, sexual transmission of HIV from PWID to their sexual partners is one of the most significant channels of HIV acquisition by people without a history of injecting drug use.

 Ensuring access to prevention commodities such as condoms and lubricants by direct distribution or social marketing accompanied by promoting their use and forming motivation and necessary skills reduces the likelihood of unsafe behaviour and associated risk of HIV transmission.
-To influence patterns of sexual behaviour may be more difficult than to change injecting practices.
-This is why the effectiveness of preventing sexual transmission of HIV by improving access to prevention commodities and forming the necessary knowledge and skills is likely to be lower than the effectiveness of measures addressing HIV transmission through injecting use of drugs.
+Influencing patterns of sexual behaviour may be more difficult than changing injecting practices.
+Therefore, the effectiveness of preventing sexual transmission of HIV by improving access to prevention commodities and forming the necessary knowledge and skills is likely lower than the effectiveness of measures addressing HIV transmission through injecting drugs.

-Distribution of condoms and relevant IEC work should be combined with utilising the prevention opportunities of antiretroviral treatment, PrEP, as well as with other forms of targeted prevention work among people living with HIV, who play decisive role in preventing further transmission of the virus.
+Distribution of condoms and relevant IEC work should be combined with utilising the prevention opportunities of ART, PrEP, as well as with other forms of targeted prevention work among PLHIV, who play a decisive role in preventing further transmission of the virus.

-STI diagnostics and treatment services are important to include in HIV prevention programmes, as acute sexually transmitted infections increase the likelihood of HIV transmission and acquisition during sexual contact.
-Thereby timely detection and effective treatment of STIs decreases the likelihood of HIV transmission during sexual contacts.
+STI diagnostics and treatment services are essential in HIV prevention programmes, as acute sexually transmitted infections increase the likelihood of HIV transmission and acquisition during sexual contact.
+Thereby timely detection and effective treatment of STIs decreases the likelihood of HIV transmission during sexual contact.

 Different segments of key populations may have varying sexual and reproductive health needs.
 Verification of such needs can be a valid focus of CLM efforts.
-E.g., prevention of sexual transmission is most relevant for PWUD who are involved in sex work, men who use drugs and have sex with men, men who use drugs to enhance or modify their sexual experiences, and users of stimulant drugs including synthetic cathinones.
+E.g., prevention of sexual transmission is most relevant for PWUD who are involved in sex work, men who use drugs and have sex with men, men who use drugs to enhance or modify their sexual experiences, and users of stimulant drugs, including synthetic cathinones.
 Distribution of condoms, lubricants or STI tests with the same intensity across all key populations may be a waste of resources.
-CLM can contribute to verification of SRH and other needs of various segments within key populations and produce recommendations for adjusting the offered combinations of services and commodities.
+CLM can contribute to the verification of SRH and other needs of various segments within key populations and produce recommendations for adjusting the offered combinations of services and commodities.

 PWID vs PWUD – is it worth it to target non-injecting users with HIV prevention services?

-The initial focus of HIV prevention efforts and a big boost to the development of harm reduction services was related to HIV epidemic in the communities of people who inject drugs.
-Injecting drug users were defined as a key population most at risk and affected by HIV and most of the funding agencies and organisations supporting HIV interventions limited their programmes for PWUD to those who use drugs by injecting.
+The initial focus of HIV prevention efforts, and a big boost to the development of harm reduction services, was related to the HIV epidemic in the communities of people who inject drugs.
+Injecting drug users was defined as a key population most at risk and affected by HIV.
+Many of the funding agencies and organisations supporting HIV interventions limited their programmes for PWUD to those who use drugs by injecting.

-Focusing on people most at risk of acquiring (KPs) or transmitting the infection (PLHIV) is most effective at the initial phases of HIV responses, as it addresses the immediate risk of HIV transmission among the most affected.
-When HIV prevention and detection efforts reach certain threshold, it becomes increasingly difficult to engage the remaining segments of KPs.
-It is also important to address rotation of KPs, which supplies new members to the main target populations of the HIV response.
-Newly initiated KPs are most likely to come from the proxy KPs – populations of people sharing certain behavioural patterns with KPs and starting to experiment with high-risk behaviours without necessarily self-identifying with any of the KPs.
+Focusing on people most at risk of acquiring (KPs) or transmitting the infection (PLHIV) is most effective in the initial phases of HIV responses, as it addresses the immediate risk of HIV transmission among the most affected.
+When HIV prevention and detection efforts reach a certain threshold, it becomes increasingly difficult to engage the remaining segments of KPs.
+It is also important to address rotation of the KPs, which supplies new members to the main target populations of the HIV response.
+Newly initiated KPs are most likely to come from the proxy KPs – populations of people sharing certain behavioural patterns with KPs and experimenting with high-risk behaviours without necessarily self-identifying with any of the KPs.
 A large proportion of these proxy KPs are young people experimenting with psychoactive substances and exploring their sexuality.